 Characteristics of SMEs

-An SME generally has limited resources.
-This is particularly true for new starts-up who have not yet attracted potential investors and bankers, making it dependent on the capability of the owner to generate resources.2
+SMEs generally have limited resources.
+This is particularly true for a start-up that has not yet attracted investors, making it dependent on the ability of the owner to generate resources.ii

-While the SME has the flexibility to adapt to changes in the environment due to its size and informal structure, these attributes can be a threat to its growth.
-A change in government policy or technology can have significant consequences if additional resources or capital are required and become a constraint on the SME’s competitiveness in the market.3
+While the SME has the flexibility to adapt to changes in its environment due to its informal structure, its limited resources can be a threat to its growth.
+A change in government policy or technology can have significant consequences if additional capital is required and the lack thereof becomes a constraint on the SME’s market competitiveness or even its survival.iii

 Role of the Owner

-An SME is often managed by one or more owners whose management style is often informal.
-The owner leads the company and plays the role of both employee and employer.
-Employees are normally expected to jump in where needed as there is no clear division of tasks.
-Decisions are commonly made by the owner.4
+An SME owner is a highly motivated, caring, and curious individual.
+They are avid readers and want to learn everything from why a business failed to how to find, motivate, and keep good employees.iv The SME’s owner often exhibits an informal management style, playing the role of both employee and employer.
+Employees are normally expected to jump in to help where needed as there is no clear division of tasks.
+Decisions are commonly made by the owner.v

 The Successful CCM at an SME

-Every commercial contract manager needs certain competencies and skills to be successful in their role.
-These are divided into core competencies, technical competencies and soft skills.
+How do these characteristics influence whether you are the right fit for a commercial contract management role at an SME?
+Every commercial contract manager needs certain competencies and skills to be successful.
+These are divided into core competencies, technical competencies, and soft skills.

-The commercial contract manager needs a set of core competencies independent of the environment or size of the company in which they work.
-These include commercial and legal knowledge, familiarity with the company’s industry and the subject matter of the contract.
-When working in an international environment, cultural knowledge of all parties is essential.
-Finally, it is good communication and interpersonal skills that make it all work.
+Core competencies apply regardless of the size or nature of the company.
+You need commercial and legal knowledge, familiarity with the company’s industry, and the subject matter of the contract.
+When working in an international environment, at least basic cultural knowledge of all parties is essential.
+Finally, good communication and interpersonal skills will ensure your acceptance by the SME owner.

-The technical competencies needed by the commercial contract manager at an SME are broad because of the range of commercial and contractual issues they need to deal with.
-Limited resources in the organisation mean that the commercial contract manager must be knowledgeable in and advise on many areas, e.g. insurance, bank guarantees and regulatory issues.
+The technical competencies that you need to bring to your role at an SME are broad because of the range of commercial and contractual issues you need to deal with.
+Limited resources in the organisation mean that you must be knowledgeable in and consult on many areas that are not pure contract law, e.g. insurance, bank guarantees and regulatory issues.

-The commercial contract manager will need experience with a range of contract types e.g. leases, employment and agency agreements in addition to the standard commercial ones.
-With the cross-border relationships made possible through digitization, they will also need basic familiarity with the law in the geographies where the SME does business.
+You will need experience with a range of contract types, including leases, employment, and agency agreements in addition to the standard commercial ones.
+With cross-border relationships made possible through digitization, you will also need basic familiarity with the law in the geographies where the SME does business.